 Proxy Access.
-Despite efforts to introduce language into the legislation limiting the right of shareholders to nominate directors in a company's proxy materials to those shareholders who own at least 5 percent of the company for a minimum twoyear holding period, the Act does not specify any minimum ownership threshold or holding period.
+Despite efforts to introduce language into the legislation limiting the right of shareholders to nominate directors in a company's proxy materials to those shareholders who own at least 5 percent of the company for a minimum two-year holding period, the Act does not specify any minimum ownership threshold or holding period.
 The SEC is authorized to exempt issuers or classes of issuers (such as small public companies) from proxy access rules.

-The Act's proxy access provision resolves the issue of whether the SEC has authority to issue proxy access rules, in anticipation of a lawsuit on the issue.
-With this issue out of the way, we anticipate that the SEC will adopt proxy access rules relatively quickly so that they will be in effect for the 2011 proxy season.
+Many commenters (including SEC Commissioners Kathleen Casey and Troy Paredes) had questioned the SEC's authority to adopt proxy access rules, arguing, among other things, that in the absence of an explicit federal law, state law governs the internal affairs of the corporation.
+The Act's proxy access provision resolves the issue of whether the SEC has authority to issue proxy access rules in anticipation of a lawsuit on the issue.
+With this issue out of the way, the SEC likely will adopt proxy access rules this summer so that they will be in effect for the 2011 proxy season.

 Exemption From Sarbanes-Oxley Independent Auditors Attestation Requirement For Small Issuers.
-The Act amends the Sarbanes-Oxley Act to exempt small SEC reporting issuers that are non-accelerated filers under Rule 12b-2 of the Exchange Act from the requirement in Section 404(b) of the Sarbanes-Oxley Act for independent auditor attestation of internal control over financial reporting.
-Thus, small SEC reporting companies with a public float (market value of equity securities held by non-affiliates) of less than US\$75 million will not be subject to this requirement.
-This
+The Act amends the Sarbanes-Oxley Act to exempt small SEC reporting issuers that are nonaccelerated filers under Rule 12b-2 of the Exchange Act from the requirement in Section 404(b) of the Sarbanes-Oxley Act for independent auditor attestation of internal control over financial reporting.
+Thus, small SEC reporting companies with a public float (market value of equity securities held by nonaffiliates) of less than \$75 million will not be subject to this requirement.
+This exemption does not in any way affect a smaller issuer's obligations under Section 404(a), which requires an annual assessment of internal controls over financial reporting.